IncharaS/github-activity-dbt/README.md

      - Event trends over time.
      - Top active users/actors by event count.
      - In-depth analysis of bot activity and actor behavior.
+   - The dashboards have been **published on Tableau Public**, allowing for real-time sharing and access to the visualized insights.

 ---